DECODEproject/dddc-pilot-contracts/README.md

 </p>

-# DECIDIM pilot Zencode contracts
+# DDDC pilot Zencode contracts

-This repository is meant to hold all the necessary **smart contracts** for the Decidim Barcelona Pilot.
+This repository is meant to hold all the necessary **smart contracts** for the DDDC Barcelona Pilot.
 The smart contracts are written in zencode and will run over zenroom.

 The main use case for Zenroom is that of **distributed computing** of untrusted code where advanced cryptographic functions are required, for instance it can be used as a distributed ledger implementation (also known as **blockchain smart contracts**).